*Today’s guest blog on Borodudur is by Maider from www.packandclick.com.

 But, someway, somehow, we all found our moment of isolation in the crowd.
 For an instant, while walking in circles to find a quiet spot, I felt there was no one else but me at Borobudur.
 That solitude might have only lasted for a minute, but it was certainly worth getting up at 3:30am that morning to feel that way.

 I stayed at the temple until 6:30am and left the property soon after all the local tourists started arriving and quickly filling all three tiers of the Buddhist temple.
 But, before leaving, I was treated to a traditional Javanese breakfast at the hotel.

 What a wonderful way to start my first day exploring the city of Yogyakarta!
 Getting up early certainly pays off when traveling.

-You can also book a private day tour of Borobudur and Prambanam Temples from Yogyakarta online with Viator.
+You can book a private day tour of Borobudur and Prambanam Temples from Yogyakarta online with Viator.
 You might also like to consider diving in Indonesia.